EmanueleLM/emergent-linguistic-structures/README.md

-## Emergent Linguistic Structure in Neural Networks are Fragile
+## Emergent Linguistic Structures in Neural Networks are Fragile

 We provide a *very* preliminary version of the code to replicate all the experiments of the paper `Emergent Linguistic Structure in Neural Networks are Fragile'.
 A draft of the article is available here: